-- Dynamic Speed Limit Information is used by road operators for traffic management measures (heavy traffic, road works, weather, pollution ...). - Embedded VMS "Free Text" allows the "free text" message showed on a VMS to be displayed on-board, a completely new message can be delivered too and in the same way (virtual VMS). - Other Signage Information transmits I2V signage information (using IVI) other than dynamic speed limit and free text information, e.g. bans on overtaking or lane advice, as set and distributed by the road operator - Dynamic Lane Management enables a specific number of lanes in one direction at a given point of the network to vary.
+- Dynamic Speed Limit Information is used by road operators for traffic management measures (heavy traffic, road works, weather, pollution ...). - Shock Wave Damping provides in-car information to avoid emerging or ideally even accomplish the elimination of shockwave situation in highway traffic. - Embedded VMS "Free Text" allows the "free text" message showed on a VMS to be displayed on-board, a completely new message can be delivered too and in the same way (virtual VMS). - Other Signage Information transmits I2V signage information (using IVI) other than dynamic speed limit and free text information, e.g. bans on overtaking or lane advice, as set and distributed by the road operator - Dynamic Lane Management enables a specific number of lanes in one direction at a given point of the network to vary.